ngrief/Curated_List/Readme.md

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/nathaniel-trief-492a70b/) or reach out via email or phone for collaboration opportunities, consultations, or inquiries about my work.

 I am an Investment Manager and an ASU Bootcamp Certified Data Analyst excited to showcase my expertise in data analysis, data visualization, web scraping, database management, and JavaScript development through a curated portfolio of projects.
-Surveying entry level positions in qunantitative data analysis.
-Experience leader of small teams throughout my career.
+Experienced leader of small teams with long term goals in data analysis and quantitative research.

 ---